Tyrannosaurus Rex has appeared in many television series over the years ranging from classic science fiction series to award winning documentaries.

 This 2005 documentary hosted by Bill Oddie attempted to show us how powerful Tyrannosaurus really was.
 The documentary revealed that T-Rex had a bite force of over four tons which would have enabled it to crush a car easily.
 In the ten years since the documentary was released it is now believed that Tyrannosaurus may have had a bite of over 23 tons almost six times what this documentary claimed.

-Much like Christopher Reeve, Bill Oddie proves to be the perfect host, because like Reeve he was a Dinosaur fan himself in real life and thus I think he brings a similar passion and enthusiasm to the documentary that make it enjoyable even when there are no Dinosaurs on the screen.
+Much like Christopher Reeve, Bill Oddie proves to be the perfect host.
+Like Reeve he was a Dinosaur fan himself in real life and brings a similar passion and enthusiasm to the documentary.

 Not the best series in the world but still insane enough to be a minor classic nonetheless.